Characterizing the effect of retractions on publishing careers: Results

-Figure~\ref{mainfig:matching} summarizes our findings from the matching experiment (when comparing retracted authors to non-retracted ones we create a synthetic non-retracted author averaging over all closest matches in case there are multiple).
-We find that authors who have experienced a retraction in their careers tend to gain significantly more new collaborators and retain significantly more of their past collaborators, see Figures~\ref{mainfig:matching}a--b (results are based on Welch t-tests to correct for unequal variances, and are replicated using a Kolmogorow-Smirnov and a Wicoxon tests in Supplementary Tables~\ref{supplementarytab:collaborator_retention_nonattrited}-\ref{supplementarytab:collaborator_triadicclosure_nonattrited}).
-We also find that these results largely and consistently hold by gender, year of retraction, academic age, author order on the retracted paper, reason for retraction (mistake, plagiarism, misconduct), type of retraction (author-led vs.\ journal-led), discipline, and affiliation rank.
-We find substantively similar differences between retracted authors and their matches when restricting matches to a 20\% difference in terms of number of papers, collaborators, and citations prior to retraction (Supplementary Figure~\ref{supplementaryfig:matching_analysis_20perc}).
-We do not find credible evidence that retracted and non-retracted authors close a different proportion of open triads with authors who had previously coauthored with their past collaborators, see Figure~\ref{mainfig:matching}c.
+Figure 3 summarizes our findings from the matching experiment.
+We compare retracted authors to their non-retracted counterparts by averaging across all closest matches when multiple matches are present.
+We find that authors who have experienced a retraction in their careers tend to gain a significantly higher number of new collaborators and retain significantly more of their previous collaborators, as illustrated in Figures 3a--b.
+These results are based on two-sided Welch's t-tests to account for unequal variances, and are corroborated using Kolmogorov-Smirnov and Wicoxon signed-rank tests, as detailed in Supplementary Tables 6-8.
+We also find that these results largely and consistently hold across various factors, including gender, year of retraction, author order on the retracted paper, reason for retraction (mistake, plagiarism, misconduct), type of retraction (author-led vs.\ journal-led), attention (high vs.\ low), discipline, affiliation rank, and the time between the retracted paper's publication and retraction.
+We find substantively similar differences between the retracted authors and their matches when restricting matches to a 20\% difference in terms of the number of papers, collaborators, and citations prior to retraction, and the same direction using an even stricter restriction (a 10\% difference), see Supplementary Figures 8-9.
+Furthermore, when looking at only the first and last authors and their matches, and only at retracted authors and matches whose affiliations are in the same country, the results hold (Supplementary Figures 10-11).
+We do not find credible evidence that retracted and non-retracted authors close a different proportion of open triads with authors who had previously coauthored with their past collaborators, see Figure 3c.